Intervention/docs/zodiac/v7/introduction/frameworks.md

     | Zodiac Astrology
     |--------------------------------------------------------------------------
     |
-    | Define the default astrology that is to be used application-wide
+    | Define the default astrology to be used application-wide
     | for calculating zodiac signs.
-Your can choose between western
+You can choose between Western
-    | and chinese astrology.
+    | and Chinese astrology.
     */

     'astrology' => \Intervention\Zodiac\Astrology::WESTERN,